These results only include cohorts 1-8, 11 (see more detailed coverage report here). Additional survey data will be added at a future date.

 New Incentives collects extensive data to monitor our program as we scale up to reach millions of infants.

 Vaccination coverage surveys—also called rapid assessments—are a key component of our monitoring strategy.
 The surveys take place every six to 12 months to measure the proportion of children in a given geographic area who are vaccinated, along with other related indicators.
-The findings complement the positive findings we have from the randomized controlled trial of our program and enable us to keep a constant pulse on our program's impact and cost-effectiveness throughout our scale-up.
+The findings complement the positive findings we have from the randomized controlled trial of our program to enable us to keep a constant pulse on our program's impact and cost-effectiveness throughout our scale-up.

 We first conduct coverage surveys before expanding the program in a new local government area (LGA).
 We then conduct follow-up surveys approximately six months after operations begin and continue to monitor coverage every six months.
 New Incentives groups the LGAs it expands to within a given state at a given point in time into cohorts.
 Households are surveyed on self-reported vaccine coverage, perceptions of vaccines, barriers to vaccination, receipt of incentives, and other household characteristics.